 In the people connection section, we suggest you exclude people who purchased in at least 10 days or even 30 days because it would increase the cost per sale, and also you can create an independent remarketing campaign, which we would elaborate on in the 3rd and 4th week in a moment.

 3. Limit Ads Placement and Conversion Lookback Window

 Regarding Facebook ads placement, basically, divides into 7 sections, which are feed, stories, search, message, in-stream, in-article, and audience network.
 However, the accessibility to show ads depends on the campaign objective you select.
 For example, catalog sales can’t show ads on Facebook messenger.

 Being said that, it won’t affect by starting with conversion and catalog sales campaign objectives if our campaign goal is to drive sales and revenue.
-The reason is feed ads placement comparably would have the lowest cost per sale, when comparing with the other 6 options.
-Thus, for learning the baseline of cost per sale from your SKU items, we suggest only selecting feed ads placement in the 1st week, and find out which SKU items and which placement perform better.
+The reason is feed ads placement comparably would have the lowest cost per sale, when compared with the other 6 options.
+Thus, for learning the baseline of cost per sale from your SKU items, we suggest only selecting feed ads placement in the 1st week, and finding out which SKU items and which placement perform better.

 4. Start with Dynamic Ads Product Set by Product Collection

 We don’t suggest you mix collection, like saying security camera collection, plus electricity vehicle products because the engagement performance and sales data might confuse Facebook AI in terms of the accurate target audience, and also visually confuse you what elements influence customers to engage and purchase.

 Instead, we suggest you create the product set by collection and each campaign runs for one collection only like this

 Ring Camera Bundle - Catalog - Interest - USA, Ring Camera Bundle - Conversion - Interest - USA, EV Adapter - Catalog - Interest - USA, EV Adapter - Conversion - Interest - USA